 Arboreal Encounters

 Arboreal Encounters are a series of portraits made with six heritage oak trees across England.
-Each tree was chosen from the 2002 ‘Great British Trees’ list collected by the Tree Council, an environmentalist and tree charity, to commemorate the late-Queen’s Golden Jubilee.
-Derived from an experiment with anthotype printing (the process of using photosensitive material already present in plants), each image is first made as a 120mm negative, printed as a cyanotype, and then toned with tannin extracted from the bark of oak trees.
-In short, this process was inspired by questioning how I could include the trees within the process of their own imaging.
-As I began to read more around the theory of plant-intelligence and agency, representing the trees using my camera without an attempt to ‘include’ them in the photographic process began to feel exploitative, or at the very least demonstrative of a lack of deeper thinking around how this could be possible.
+Each tree was chosen from the 2002 ‘Great British Trees’ list collated by the Tree Council, an environmentalist and tree charity, to commemorate the late-Queen’s Golden Jubilee.
+Emerging from experiments with anthotype printing using oak leaves (the process of using photosensitive material already present in plants), each image is first made as a 120mm black and white negative, then printed as a cyanotype, before being bleached and toned with tannin extracted from the bark of oak trees.

 Queen Elizabeth I Oak,